On the signed Selmer groups of congruent elliptic curves with semistable reduction at all primes above $p$: Main results

 \subsection{$p$-parity conjecture for congruent elliptic curves}

 Before proving our next theorem, we first return to the setting of Section \ref{Selmer}, where we only work with one elliptic curve $E$.
 The following proposition will be required for later discussion.
+Note that the following proposition does not require $\Sel^{\overrightarrow{s}}(E/F^{\cyc})$ to be cofinitely generated over $\Zp$.